 - Alcohol is prohibited but many people ignore this.
 Be responsible.

 - Public urination is also a no-no. You don’t want people peeing on your lawn, so please respect private property.
 There are public restrooms in most of the river parks – use them.

 - Tying boats together is not a great idea as you could capsize and get trapped underneath.

 - Carry your phone, keys and cash in a waterproof bag, preferably strapped to one of the adults.
-Mountain Equipment Co-op sells some good ones, but in pinch zippered plastic bags work too.
+In a pinch, zippered plastic bags work.

 - The Bow River has some strong currents.
 Keep an eye out for them (especially around bridge supports) and when in doubt stay close to the shore.

 - The area near the Calgary Zoo where the weir was, is now a set of rapids known as the Harvie Passage.
 While no longer a spiralling death trap, the rapids are to be navigated with caution and in fact, inexperienced paddlers are urged to portage – get out and walk around the rapids.
 There is a more gentle channel to the south (right) and a more challenging channel to the north (left).

 - Check the weather reports.
 Thunderstorms come up fast and fierce in Calgary, so be prepared.

 - Entrance Points Map – City of Calgary

 This is provided for information purposes only.
 Please see this City of Calgary web page for more information about floating Calgary’s rivers.